 - Consistently provide overdose prevention education to appropriate patients while keeping diversity, equity, and inclusion concepts in mind

-- Identify the role of medication assisted therapies, such as methadone, naltrexone, and buprenorphine, and contributions of different members of the healthcare team to the management of substance use disorders
+- Identify the role of medication and contributions of different members of the healthcare team to the management of substance use disorders